 There are several strikes against the Guide for durability.
 The soft-shell design shows red flags against a long-lasting product.
-The leather reinforced palms and thumbs will help, and the stitching in the fingers seems top-notch, the extra-soft leather in the fingers showed wear after a month and a half of use (though this softness does add to dexterity).
-One tester wore holes through the inner lining fingertips in the first few days of use.
+The leather-reinforced palms and thumbs will help, and the stitching in the fingers seems top-notch, the extra-soft leather in the fingers showed wear after a month and a half of use (though this softness does add to dexterity).
+One tester wore holes through the inner lining of the fingertips in the first few days of use.
 These are single-season gloves, at best.

 The simplicity of the Guide gloves may be what makes them most appealing.
 They fit extremely well and do not have the need for a wrist cinch due to the rib-knit, under-the-sleeve cuff design.
 They are easy to slide on and off and a breeze to use with a jacket on.
 The hang loop adds convenience for drying or attaching to a harness.
 This glove design (part work glove, part ski glove) typically lacks features, so we weren't surprised in any way here.

-The cost-to-performance ratio for the Guide gloves is surprisingly high.
-They are not the warmest, toughest, nor most versatile glove on the market, but that is reflected in the appropriate pricing.
+The cost-to-performance ratio for the Guide gloves is decent.
+They are not the warmest, toughest, or most versatile gloves on the market, but that is reflected in the pricing.

 What Other Ski Gloves Should You Consider?